 Plenty of folks love to masturbate with a vibrator but they don’t necessarily want the world to know when it’s happening.

-These days, many vibrators are being designed for stealth operation, offering whisper-quiet vibrations that let you reach orgasm on the down-low — no matter what type of stimulation you enjoy most.
+Although there are ways to make a vibrator quiet, many modern vibes are being designed for stealth operation, offering whisper-quiet vibrations that let you reach orgasm on the down-low — no matter what type of stimulation you enjoy most.

 What’s The Difference Between A Vibrator And A Dildo?

 In the simplest terms, a dildo doesn’t vibrate — nor does it need a power source to be used.

 Some vibrators look pretty phallic (penis-shaped) and may actually resemble insertable dildos on the outside, but they contain internal motors of some kind that provide a vibrating sensation.

 For this reason, a vibrator requires some type of power source, whether that’s obtained through replaceable or rechargeable batteries or a direct connection to a wall socket via an electrical plug.

 Dildos, on the other hand, have no outside power source required for their use, other than the movement of someone’s hand.